Advanced Clinical Practice

 Student-Led Individually Created Course (SLICC)

-Therefore, students are provided with guidance on creating their own individually created course.
+Therefore, students are provided with guidance on creating their own course.
 This project-development process allows students to record the hands-on practical clinical activities they are taking in support of their clinical skills development.

 Student-Led Individually Created Course outline